defeat the enemy, strongholds and spiritual warfare

 KNOWLEDGE ABOUT YOUTUBE BROUGHT CONFIDENCE

 So, I jumped back into YouTube now armed with that knowledge and armed with confidence.
-Now feeling like a failure because I couldn’t be consistent was not an issue.
 I posted every single week without exception for years.
 I decided that no matter what, on Mondays, this was my number one priority.
 So, every single Monday, I filmed a video, edited it on Tuesday, and published it on Wednesday.
 I knew that I had to do that to be able to give it a fair test.
 If I didn’t post consistently, I wouldn’t know if my lack of consistency was preventing the channel from growing or if it was the strategies.

 Gillian: If you’re thinking about starting an online business, a podcast, or a YouTube channel, it can be difficult to commit if you feel like you have to marry it.
 How do you know if I want to do this thing forever?
 So instead, commit to dating it.
 Go steady with it.
 Give yourself permission to do it for a certain period of time.